Glasney College: Legacy

-The site was neglected for centuries after most of the fabric of the buildings was removed.
+Hardly any remains exist on the site, which was neglected for centuries after most of the fabric of the buildings was removed.
 Only a single section of stonework now survives above ground, in the east wall of a chantry chapel.
 In 1987 the Friends of Glasney College was formed by Dr James Whetter to increase awareness of the college's location and importance.
 In his book The History of Glasney College, Whetter describes the destruction of Glasney as a damaging blow to the history and spirit of the Cornish nation.